עברית | English |

 Students and their families were invited to take a break from the war and spend a day in Kfar Chabad.
 The turnout was much greater than expected.
 The children and their parents were happy to be in the fresh air without fear of falling rockets.
 A few little children asked the organizers "Are you sure there are no rockets and we can play outside?"

 The activities included games, a magician,contests and a lunch.
-Chabad of Ashkelon thank the municipality if Emek Lod for sponsoring the program.
+Chai of Ashkelon thank the municipality if Emek Lod for sponsoring the program.

 Join and Help